 More about Drakensberghiker’s owner, Ian Shooter…

-When he joined the Boy Scouts at the age of 11, he started a life-long fascination with the South African Drakensberg mountains.
+When Ian joined the Boy Scouts at the age of 11, he started a life-long fascination with hiking in the South African Drakensberg mountains.

-Ian is registered with the South African Mountaineering Development & Training Trust as an Advanced Mountain Walk Leader.
-He offers his considerable expertise, knowledge and love of South Africa and the Drakensberg to anyone keen to explore it on a guided hike through this remarkable mountain range.
+He is registered with the South African Mountaineering Development & Training Trust as an Advanced Mountain Walk Leader.
+Ian loves to show his considerable expertise, knowledge and love of South Africa and the Drakensberg to anyone keen to explore it on his guided hiking trails through this remarkable mountain range.

-He eventually moved to Canada, where he ran his own equestrian center, he also spent a great deal of time hiking, skiing and ice-climbing in the Canadian Rockies.
+He eventually moved to Canada, where he ran his own equestrian center.
+While in Canada he spent a great deal of time hiking, skiing and ice-climbing in the Canadian Rockies.

 After 10 years in Canada, he returned to his roots in South Africa to start his own business.

-He says his office is better than Bill Gates office.
-There is nothing much better than arranging guided Drakensberg hikes in South Africa, and overland tours of Lesotho.
+He says his office is better than Bill Gates’ office.
+There is nothing better than arranging guided Drakensberg hikes in South Africa, and overland tours of Lesotho.

-Ian’s love of South Africa, the Drakensberg, and knowledge of South African flora and fauna, and regional history is immediately evident.
+Ian’s love of South Africa, the Drakensberg, and knowledge of South African flora and fauna, and regional history are immediately evident.
 He is a strong and enthusiastic hike leader.

 When not hiking in the South African Drakensberg, he spends his time mountain biking, trail running and canoeing (kayaking).

-The most magnificent mountain range in South Africa and it is my office.
-Doesn’t get better than that.
-The name has an Afrikaans origin, the word “Drakensberg” means ‘dragon’s mountain’.
-The Zulu name for the Drakensberg is uKhahlamba, meaning ‘barrier of spears’.
+The name “Drakensberg” has an Afrikaans origin, the word literally means ‘the dragon’s mountain’.
+The Zulu name for the Drakensberg is “uKhahlamba”, meaning ‘barrier of spears’.